torlakee/Camplight-RewriteForge-Service/README.md

 18. --
 19. Created README.md (as requested in...), containing instructions how to set up dev environment, set up production environment
 20. Created technical documentation

+### Possible improvements
+* We can create additiona input validation for scripts, sql injections or suspicious wording in the text passed from the client